 Sounds Interesting, How Do I Do Verse Mapping?

 While there are many different aspects that you can incorporate into verse mapping, this is the process that I use.
+I’ve also included a verse mapping worksheet for you to use.
 Feel free to add or delete steps that don’t work for you.
 I like doing verse mapping in my War Binder as it is part of my daily quiet time with God and I like having everything in one place.
 Often scripture that I write in my War Binder will prompt me to do verse mapping.

 - Choose a verse to study and write on your worksheet (See below for a printable verse mapping worksheet) or notebook.